Chapter 7 : Rose. --- A Visit With Albus.

 She smiled and leaned against him.
 “Oh, they're all right.”

 Rose studied her cousin.
 He seemed reasonably relaxed, and she could have sworn that he was even holding back a smile.
-For Albus around Bridget, that was definitely progress.
-Maybe one day he'd even start calling her his girlfriend rather than just changing the subject whenever she came up.
+For Albus, that was definitely progress.
+Maybe one day he'd even start calling Bridget his girlfriend rather than just changing the subject whenever she came up.

 Rose really had no idea how Bridget managed to be so patient with him.